nuxt/website-v2/content/en/guides/concepts/views.md

 ## Document: App.html

 The app template is used to create the actual HTML frame of your document for your Nuxt.js application which injects the content as well as variables for the head and body.
 This file is created automatically for you and in general rarely needs to be modified.
-However you can customize the HTML app template used by Nuxt.js to include scripts or conditional CSS classes by creating an `app.html` file in the source directory of your project which by default is the root directory.
+You can customize the HTML app template used by Nuxt.js to include scripts or conditional CSS classes by creating an `app.html` file in the source directory of your project which by default is the root directory.

 The default template used by Nuxt.js is: